olewis14/F1-League-Management/README.md

 # F1-League-Management
-F1 League Management is an Excel template designed to help F1 22 league owners track points, penalties, and other league statistics.
+F1 League Management is an Excel template designed to help F1 23 league owners track points, penalties, and other league statistics.

-_F1LM is currently in Beta.
-Updates are frequent and features are subject to change._

 - For help with transferring data to new versions of the spreadsheet as they come out, reference https://github.com/masterplane8/F1-League-Management/wiki/Tranfering-Data-to-a-New-Version
 - If you are experiencing problems or running into errors in the workbook, please look at https://github.com/masterplane8/F1-League-Management/issues/3 for possible solutions.